Pinterest Pixel

 What is full screen shortcut in Excel?

 The shortcut key for toggling full screen in Excel depends on the platform.
 On Windows, you can use ‘Ctrl + Shift + F1’.
-For Mac users, pressing ‘⌃ + ⌘ + F’ toggles full screen mode.
+For Mac users, pressing ‘⌃ + ⌘ + F’ toggles full-screen mode.
 Use the same combination to exit full screen.

 Toggling full screen in different versions of Excel can vary.
 In versions before 2013, use the dedicated ‘Full Screen’ command under the View tab.
 In newer versions, you need to auto-hide the Ribbon with ‘ALT + W + F’.
-For a quick toggle, customize the ribbon to add the full screen command or use a macro.
+For a quick toggle, customize the ribbon to add the full-screen command or use a macro.
 Unfortunately, there’s no built-in shortcut for all versions.

-How do I make Excel F11 full screen?
+How to make Excel full screen?

 If you like this Excel tip, please share it